 25YL: Thanks Jess for chatting with us, and good luck with your ongoing work.
 Don’t get too lost in the woods!

-Take a look at a selection of Jess’s artzine below, and be sure to check out the first part of the series, Laura Stewart’s interview with Greg Ruth.
+Be sure to check out the first part of the series, Laura Stewart’s interview with Greg Ruth.